rsevilla87/benchmark-decision-maker/README.md

 ## Configuration

-This tool uses a tolerancy rules file to, to return different results depending on the rules described.
+This tool uses a tolerancy rules file, in order to return different results depending on the rules described.
 It's a YAML file with the following that looks like:

 ```yaml
 - json_path: "test_type/stream/protocol/*/message_size/*/num_threads/1/avg(norm_byte)"